inkstitch/inkstitch/collections/_fonts/en/magnolia_script.md

 Contrarly to Magnolia KOR, Magnolia  Small  **MUST** be embroidered with thread and needle smaller than usual.
 A USA 8 (EUR 60) size needle, and 60WT thread **MUST** be used.

-### Magnolia Bicolor
+### Magnolia Bicolor and Magnolia tamed

-Magnolia Bicolor is approximatively 45 mm (2 inches) tall.
-It can be scaled up to 150% (approx. 67 mm, 3  inches) or scaled down to  70% (approx.  31 mm, 1.25 inch).
+Magnolia Bicolor/Mangnolia tamed are approximatively 45 mm (2 inches) tall.
+They can be scaled up to 150% (approx. 67 mm, 3 inches) or scaled down to 70% (approx. 31 mm, 1.25 inch).

 ## Color sorting

-If you use Magnolia bicolor , you may wish to color sort.
+If you use Magnolia bicolor or Magnolia tamed, you may wish to color sort.
 It is possible, providing the sorting respects the relative order inside each letter.
 [This is a way to do it](https://inkstitch.org/en/docs/lettering/#color-sorting)

 ## In real life